Black Walnut

 Juglans nigra

 Black Walnut (Juglans nigra) is a tree suited to the Colorado Front Range, rated "Not Recommended" on the 2024 Front Range Tree Recommendation List.
-It matures to about 50–75 ft tall and 50–70 ft wide, and needs low to medium water.
+It matures to about 50–75 ft tall and 50–70 ft wide, needs low to medium water, and prefers full sun.
 Black walnut produces juglone, which inhibits many garden plants under its canopy; large messy nuts and limb drop are landscape liabilities.
 Do not plant in residential lots.

 Photos